tnkteja/Everything.NET/README.md

 > Learning human history is boring.
 AHA imagine learning history about asp.net, it is as dry as it gets. hufewww.

 so I decided, dont pursue it, but keep in touch with it like you keep a constant tocuh of your self.

+So finally in all fairness, I will try to tie together, what they are doing with impresssion from the outside world.